-Are you struggling to choose your bridal hair accessories and jewellery?
+Are you struggling to choose your bridal hair accessories and jewelry?
 Here, Anna Hartshorn from Sweetheart Vintage Designs offers her expert tips and advice for finding your perfect finishing touches.

 When should I start looking for my accessories?

-I don’t usually wear much jewellery, what should I do for our wedding day?
+I don’t usually wear much jewelry, what should I do for our wedding day?

 It’s up to you how much or little you decide to wear.
 There are some beautiful, delicate accessories that you will probably feel more comfortable in.
 Some people opt for one statement piece, and in this case it’s advisable to keep other accessories simple.

-Gold jewellery is becoming more popular and usually goes well with champagne and gold-colored dresses.
+Gold jewelry is becoming more popular and usually goes well with champagne and gold-colored dresses.
 Silver is always very popular and goes well with white and ivory dresses.
-It’s personal which you prefer, but ideally all your jewellery should match in terms of metal color.
+It’s personal which you prefer, but ideally all your jewelry should match in terms of metal color.

 How do I choose between different types of bridal hair accessories?

 Headbands are very versatile as they can be worn with the hair down, half up or all up.
 You can ask to have the band wrapped with a ribbon that matches your hair color if you want it to blend in, or pearls and crystals if you want it to stand out.
 Side headbands are particularly fashionable right now.

 Hair combs vary in size and shape, and are usually better if at least some of the hair is up.
 If you are wearing a veil this could be kept on a separate simple comb that can be removed after the ceremony while the decorative comb is left in.